bbauska/css-mastering-css/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>HISTORY</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>CSS is highly regarded by the Norwegian Håkon Wium Lie, who in 1994
+<p>CSS is highly regarded by the Norwegian Håkon Wium Lie, who in 1994 wanted to create a
-wanted to create a standard style sheet for the World Wide Web.
+standard style sheet for the World Wide Web.
 The first website Lie tried for CSS is the Arena web browser.
 Since its initial cre- ation, Lie has gone on to co-produce versions of CSS-1, CS-S2, and RFC 2318 with Tim Berners-Lee and Robert Cailliau.
-In its first decade of exis- tence (1994--2004), CSS in all its clarity became a web standard that had a significant impact on the look of the World Wide Web as we know it now.
+In its first decade of existence (1994--2004), CSS in all its clarity became a web standard that had a significant impact on the look of the World Wide Web as we know it now.
 CSS3 was released in 1999.</p>

-<p>CSS is one of the three core technologies used on the web (the other
+<p>CSS is one of the three core technologies used on the web (the other two being HTML and
-two being HTML and JavaScript).
+JavaScript).
 CSS stands for Cascading Style Spreadsheets -- the links are actually in terms "cascading" and "style" with cascading describing how one style can go from one to another.</p>

-<p>One of the various benefits of CSS is that more than a single style
+<p>One of the various benefits of CSS is that more than a single style can be used within a
-can be used within a single HTML document.
+single HTML document.
 CSS is used to define what HTML code will look like on a website.
 Although HTML (Hypertext Markup Language) is used to create content, including text, CSS changes the way a web page will look.
 Thus, depending on the data they want to display, the developer may choose to have a page with other tabs running at the top of the page or on the side.</p>

-<p>Alternatively, some developers may choose to use titles and subtitle
+<p>Alternatively, some developers may choose to use titles and subtitle styles to ensure that
-styles to ensure that words appear on the page or alter or redesign the existing web page.
+words appear on the page or alter or redesign the existing web page.
 Perhaps the best way to describe what CSS does is to explain that the page would like to be free to use CSS.
 Without CSS web pages are clear and far from inspiring.
 Words scroll through the page and read hard.
 But, before CSS that was exactly what web pages looked like.
 The introduction of CSS is responsible in part for what the web looks like and feels today.
 And, far from being created and as a result, it is a continu- ously evolving language.
 Web standards are a topic close to Lie's heart.
 Since the introduction of CSS, he has appealed to major technology players like Microsoft and other browsers to support the standard web standards and continue to improve.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>WHY DO WE NEED CSS?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>First, applying CSS ensures that your web pages are consistent.
-If
-your website has 100 pages, now imagine that you have to enter a code to define title sizes, layout, and other display data and combine all the content each time you want to produce a new web page.
+If your website has 100 pages,
+now imagine that you have to enter a code to define title sizes, layout, and other display data and combine all the content each time you want to produce a new web page.
 Also, imagine having a 100- page site and being able to change one of them while keeping everything the same.</p>

 <p>CSS also makes that possible.
-Using CSS brings flexibility where
+Using CSS brings flexibility where needed, but it is flexible
-needed, but it is flexible enough to be able to make changes to an individual page or a section.</p>
+enough to be able to make changes to an individual page or a section.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>WHY DO WE USE CSS?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>For a website to work properly, it must have a fast download time.
-Nowadays, people usually wait a few seconds for a website to load.
+Nowadays, people usually
+wait a few seconds for a website to load.
 Therefore, it is important to ensure a fast pace.
 For companies looking to ensure fast and smooth website information, CSS becomes key to their success.</p>

 <p>CSS is easy to maintain due to the short maintenance time.
-This is
+This is because single-line code
-because single-line code conversion affects the entire web page.
+conversion affects the entire web page.
 Also, if upgrades are needed, make a small effort.</p>

 <p>You would not find many good and easy-to-use websites.
 One thing that
 is common to all of these websites is the consistency of construction.